- Before you work on your vehicle or disconnect the battery, please refer to your vehicle handbook for guidance first.

-If your dashboard is displaying the amber engine management light symbol, your powertrain may have a problem.
+If your dashboard is displaying or flashing the amber engine management light symbol, your powertrain may have a problem.
 This error may be caused by something simple, or it could be a more serious issue.
 It's important to find out what the problem is and fix it.

 The easiest way to determine a fault causing the amber engine management light to come on is to use an OBD2 (on-board diagnostic) scanner.
 This device can be purchased online for around £20.
 Simply connect the OBD2 scanner to the connection port, which should be located under your dashboard on the passenger side.
 Almost all cars built after 2000 have this port.